zenstackhq/zenstack-docs/blog/microservice/index.md

   ADMIN
 }
 ```

-The schema does a better job of communicating the intent and the understanding of the domain than the code does.
-It makes the relationship between the data entity extremely explicit.

 The toolkit [ZenStack](https://zenstack.dev/) we are building on top of the Prisma wants to go further along the path.
 We add the access policy layer in the schema file and automatically generate the safely guarded frontend data query libraries (hooks), OpenAPI, and [tRPC](https://trpc.io/) routers for you: